 But to get such mouthwatering ROIs, you must understand the types of email campaigns that help move your marketing needle up.
 One such campaign is called a drip email campaign.

-At its simplest, a drip email campaign is an automated email marketing strategy designed to send out several emails to a subscriber over a specific period.
+Also known as a drip sequence, a drip email campaign is an automated email marketing strategy designed to deliver several emails to a subscriber over a specific period.
 The emails are triggered by an event or action performed by the customer and are set to go out at predetermined intervals.